-Budgeted cost: £52,300
+Budgeted cost: £64,000

-Activity Evidence that supports this approach Challenge number(s) addressed Diagnostic assessments - specific assessment tools bought, trained and used to identify specific need and support By focusing on effective diagnostic classroom assessment, such as low-stakes retrieval quizzes, teachers can find the gaps in their pupils' understanding.
-EEF: Diagnostic assessments 2, 3, 4, 7 Academic support during quality first education - training on adaptations to meet needs during lessons for teachers and support staff with additional support staff for Years I to 3 Quality of teaching for all pupils is the biggest factor in success and will impact even more so for disadvantaged cohorts 2, 3, 4
+Activity Evidence that supports this approach Challenge number(s) addressed Diagnostic assessments - specific assessment tools bought, trained and used to identify specific need and support, e.g. Flash Academy, Phonics Tracker, SEND identification By focusing on effective diagnostic classroom assessment, such as low- stakes retrieval quizzes, teachers can find the gaps in their pupils' understanding.
+EEF: Diagnostic assessments 2, 3, 4, 7 Academic support during quality first education - training on adaptations to meet needs during lessons for teachers and support staff.
+Quality of teaching for all pupils is the biggest factor in success and will impact even more so for disadvantaged cohorts 2, 3, 4

 Supporting high quality teaching is pivotal in improving children's outcomes.
 High quality teaching can narrow the disadvantage gap.
-EEF: High quality teaching Academic support interventions - training and programmes to support needs e.g. phonics groups, social skills/talk time groups, in-class ICT equipment Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind EEF: Teaching assistant interventions EEF: Small group tuition EEF~: One to one tuition 2, 3, 4 Mobile pupil induction - effective systems on induction (and beyond if needed) to ensure accurate information from previous school, parents/carers, child tour and assessments where needed Evidence shows the importance of ensuring pupils start confidently in a new setting.
+EEF: High quality teaching Academic support interventions - training and programmes to support needs e.g. phonics groups, reading fluency/speed groups, multiplication groups, number bonds in KS1.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind EEF: Teaching assistant interventions EEF: Small group tuition EEF~: One to one tuition 2, 3, 4 Social and Emotional support - intervention groups, therapy groups EEF: Social and emotional learning There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life Mobile pupil induction - effective systems on induction (and beyond if needed) to ensure accurate information from previous school, parents/carers, child tour and assessments where needed Evidence shows the importance of ensuring pupils start confidently in a new setting.
 Several studies have shown a dip in attainment, especially in literacy and numeracy, coinciding with transition.
 Planning is key to address pastoral needs and academic support.
 EEF "A key success factor is whether a child makes a friend in the first month" - schools need to focus on ensuring pupils feel welcome (Visible Learning, John Hattie).
 1, 6, 7